What You Should Know Before Buying a Home

 - Why might I have to pay mortgage insurance?
 Mortgage insurance protects the lender from potential loss if you should default on your mortgage loan payment.
 Generally, conventional loans that require larger down payments do not require mortgage insurance.
 Mortgage insurance is always required on FHA mortgage loans.

 - Many organizations offer home loan counseling to prospective homebuyers.
 These organizations provide classes for homebuyers to cover the steps to homeownership.
 They will cover home selection, realtor services, lenders, loan programs, homeownership responsibilities, saving for a down payment, and other important pieces of information.
-Many first-time homebuyer programs require homebuyers to attend this type of class to be eligible for selected programs.
+Many homebuyer programs require homebuyers to attend this type of class to be eligible for selected programs.